ADVISORY MOROCCO-WELL/ --LOGOED

 Restrictions:

-BROADCAST: No resale / Must on screen courtesy “aabbir.com” / Must not obscure logo
+BROADCAST: No resale / Must on screen courtesy “Chouf TV” / Must not obscure logo

-DIGITAL: No resale / Must on screen courtesy “aabbir.com” / Must not obscure logo
+DIGITAL: No resale / Must on screen courtesy “Chouf TV” / Must not obscure logo

 Aspect Ratio: 16:9